 TFBG

 Welcome to my private practice website!
-I am Dr. Nyasha Grayman, and I provide confidential, compassionate, and culturally responsive traumatic grief counseling and grief coaching to Black women.
-If you are a Black woman who is struggling with your loved one's death, anticipated death, or life-changing medical diagnosis, I may be the right confidant and companion for you.
-My own devastating experience of suddenly losing a child, along with my expert formal training as a grief and trauma-informed counseling psychologist, uniquely qualify me for this sacred work.
+I am Dr. Nyasha Grayman, and I provide confidential, compassionate, and culturally responsive counseling to Black women.
+If you are a Black woman who is struggling with grief, loss, or another life transition and stressor, I may be the right confidant and companion for you.
+My own devastating experience of suddenly losing a child, along with my expert formal training as a grief and trauma-informed counseling psychologist, uniquely qualify me for this work.
 I have a diverse set of clinical skills and tools, and I have been there.
 Of course, everyone's experience is ultimately as unique as a fingerprint, but I believe you will find that "I get it."

-I take on no more than one new counseling client a month, and support no more than six traumatically bereaved clients at a time so that I can offer you a highly personalized structured plan and support experience.
-With me, you are more than a client and your experience is more than a case.
+I will offer you a highly personalized experience because with me, you are more than a client and your experience is more than a case.
 The difference is definitely in the heart-centered details.

 PHYSICAL (BODILY & MOVEMENT) REACTIONS